home gif (1446 bytes)

 My two "Gretschified" Artcores (the candy apple red with the TV Jones TV Classic Filtertron pickups and the Black one with the TV Jones Magnatron pickups; and my Epiphone Casino with custom fitted Lindy Frailin noiseless P-90s and a Bigsby)

-parker, tele
+parker tele

 My Red Life Saver Parker P-30 and my Noll customized Tele with the Aria Pro II neck